Beyond Collision Cones: Dynamic Obstacle Avoidance for Nonholonomic Robots via Dynamic Parabolic Control Barrier Functions: PRELIMINARIES

 \subsection{Bicycle Model}

-In this paper, we consider a robot modeled by the kinematic bicycle model~\cite{polack_kinematic_2017,he_rule-based_2021} (see Fig. \ref{fig:dpcbf_bicycle_schemetic}).
-The state is $\vx=[x, y, \theta, v]^{\top}$, where $x,y$ are the position of the vehicle’s center of mass (CoM), $\theta$ is the heading angle, and $v$ is the forward velocity.
-The control inputs are longitudinal acceleration $a$ and forward wheel steering angle $\delta$.
-Let $\ell_f$ and $\ell_r$ denote the distances from the CoM to the front and rear axles, respectively, and define the slip angle $\beta=\tan^{-1}(\tan(\delta) \, \ell_r/(\ell_f+\ell_r))$.
+In this paper, we consider a robot modeled by the kinematic bicycle model~\cite{polack_kinematic_2017,he_rulebased_2021} (see Fig. \ref{fig:dpcbf_bicycle_schemetic}).
+The state is $\vx=[x, y, \theta, v]^{\top}$, where $(x,y)$ denotes the position of the vehicle’s center of mass (CoM), $\theta$ is the heading angle, and $v$ is the forward velocity.
+The control inputs are longitudinal acceleration $a$ and the forward-wheel steering angle $\delta$.
+Let $\ell_f$ and $\ell_r$ denote the distances from the CoM to the front and rear axles, respectively, and define the slip angle $\beta=\tan^{-1} \bigl( \tan(\delta) \, \ell_r/(\ell_f+\ell_r) \bigr)$.

 To model the kinematic bicycle as a control affine system as in \eqref{eq:cbf_system}, we consider that the slip angle~$\beta$ is small, i.e., $\sin \beta \approx \beta$.
 Then, the dynamics equation follows~\cite{polack_kinematic_2017}